couchbaselabs/ansible-couchbase-server/README.md

-In cases where you want simple clusters for development or other non-production use, the default values for the Couchbase Server role's common variables can be left as is.
+In cases where you want simple clusters for development or other non-production use, the default values for the Couchbase Server role's common variables can usually be left as-is.

-However, should you need specific performance or otherwise wish to tweak them for your particular situation, this section describes all variables in detail including their default values for your reference.
+However, should you need specific performance or otherwise wish to tweak them for your particular purpose, this section describes all of the user editable variables in detail including their default values for your reference.

 ### Common Variables